 Step 5: You will observe that your ‘About’ section appears to the left of your timeline, and there is a separate tab ‘About’ below your cover photo as well.
 Let’s tackle this section first.
 Fully exploit this space.
 Attack every feature on offer and use them to your advantage.
 This is your chance to let your targets get to know more about you and help build an air of credibility.

 Check out Page Info under Settings.
 You can put in a well written long description in addition to the short description, detailing the highlights of your tour.
 Make both of these descriptions stand out.
 Visitors click on ‘About’ to get to know more about you.
-So put in as much interesting information in there.
-You can also put in open hours, email id, and get yourself plotted on the map to help targets spot you.
+So, put in as much interesting information in there.
+You can also boost your Facebook marketing strategy by putting in open hours, an email id, and get yourself plotted on the map to help targets spot you.

 Facebook gives you a Bing map (derives from the address you gave during setup) to show your location.
 You can adjust the pin, give more directions, or make changes to the address.